connectivecpp/wait-queue/README.md

 ## Example Dependencies

-The example applications use the Connective C++ `shared_buffer` reference counted buffer class.
+The example applications use the Connective C++ `shared_buffer` reference counted buffer classes.
 Specific version (or branch) specs for the dependency are in the [example/CMakeLists.txt](example/CMakeLists.txt) file, look for the `CPMAddPackage` command.

 ## Build and Run Unit Tests